sytone/obsidian-tasks-x/CONTRIBUTING.md

 ### How do I make a release?

+Versioning is automatically handled by `standard-version` all you need to do is update the minimum obsidian version in the manifest.json file in the root of the repo.
+This should only be changed if you need something specific in a later version and needs to match the version in the package.json.

 1. Check out the `main-tasks-sql` branch
-2. Check for the current version in `package.json` (e.g. `1.4.1`) and decide on a next version
+2. Decide on a next version
-    - Backwards incompatible change: increase major version
+    - Backwards incompatible change: Run `yarn run release:major`
-    - New functionality: increase minor version
+    - New functionality: Run `yarn run release:minor`
-    - Only bug fixes: increase patch version
+    - Only bug fixes: Run `yarn run release:patch`
-3. Check the current version of the obsidian dependency in `package.json` (e.g. `0.13.21`)
-4. Run `./release.sh <new tasks version> <obsidian version>`
-    - Make sure there are no uncommitted changes.
-Stash them if necessary.
+3. Run the yarn task to do the release.
+4. The task will output the command to push the changes and the updated change log run this.
 5. Wait for [GitHub Actions](https://github.com/sytone/obsidian-tasks-x/actions/workflows/release.yml) to create the new release
-6. Update the release description with the changes of the release
-    - On the release page, GitHub provides a button to auto-generate release notes which works nicely.
-    - Also update the attached zip file by adding the version number to the end of the name after the dash (e.g. `obsidian-tasks-1.4.1.zip`)
-7. Optional: Post to
+6. Optional: Post to
     - Obsidian Discord
     - r/ObsidianMD on Reddit
     - etc.